benedictb/tanks/README.md

 hit the opposing tank, they inflict 50 damage.
 When missiles hit the ground, they destroy a large chunk that is now traversable (Try digging a tunnel).
 Wind and gravity both affect the trajectory of the missiles and there is a wind indicator arrow in the upper right hand corner.
-When a player loses all of their health, the game will end and each player's screen will display whether they won or lost, as well as a prompt to press 'q' to quit.
+When a player loses all of their health, the game will end and each player's screen will display whether they won or lost, as well as a prompt to press 'q' to quit or 'r' to restart if you are the player acting as the server.